Matthbo/Matthbo/README.md

-### Hi there, I'm Matt
+### Hi there, I'm Vivy
 (They/Them)

-Software Engineer student at the Rotterdam University of Applied Sciences.
+Graduated Software Engineer at the Rotterdam University of Applied Sciences.
 A web developer (most of the time).

 Most projects are either for school or personal projects that I like to work on.